Fond du Lac High School

-Fond du Lac High School ("Fondy High") is a comprehensive public high school in Fond du Lac, Wisconsin administered by the Fond du Lac School District.
+Fond du Lac High School ("Fondy High") is a comprehensive public high school in Fond du Lac, Wisconsin, United States.
+It is administered by the Fond du Lac School District.
 Opened in 2001, the school replaced the former Goodrich High School, which was the city's high school from 1922 to 2001.
-Fond du Lac High School has an enrollment of approximately 2000 students.
-Fond du Lac High School's athletic teams are known as the Cardinals.
+Fond du Lac High School has an enrollment of approximately 2,000 students.
+Its athletic teams are known as the Cardinals.

 Design

 The educational wing of the school is shaped like an "H".
 The school is surrounded by retaining ponds, which are fitted with geothermal heat pumps that regulate the temperature of the school during the year.
 This is saving the school thousands each year in heating and cooling costs.

 Academics

 Advanced placement (AP) classes offered at Fond du Lac High School include calculus, chemistry, physics, psychology, U.S. politics and government, biology, U.S History, statistics, computer science, music theory, language and composition, and literature and composition.
 A few CAPP (Cooperative Academic Partnership Programs) and other concurrent enrollment options are offered by the University of Wisconsin–Oshkosh.